Tachanun: History

-Because Joshua fell on his face before the Ark of the Covenant, Ashkenazi custom is that one puts one's head down only when praying in front of an Ark containing a Torah scroll.
-Otherwise, it is proper to sit with the head up.One source says that where the ark, containing a valid (non-Pasul) Sefer Torah can be seen from where one is sitting, then head down, if not, not.
+Because Joshua fell on his face before the Ark of the Covenant, Ashkenazi custom is that one puts one's head down only when praying in front of a Torah ark containing a Torah scroll.
+Otherwise, it is proper to sit with the head up.
+One source says that if the synagogue's Torah ark can be seen from one's seat and has a valid Torah scroll within it, one puts one's head down during Tachanun.
 The same source reports a custom of in-the-next-room, and notes that it is not universally accepted.

-The article also has three other head-down situations: (a) some, in Jerusalem; (b) Sefer Torah without an ark; (c) at home, if one "knows at exactly what time the congregation recites Tachanun in the synagogue.
-In a different article, Rabbi Moshe Feinstein is cited as saying that "because Jerusalem is such a holy city" it is as if we're in the presence of a Sefer Torah.
-It also makes a case for "in the same room" and advises, "If not, then you say it sitting without putting your head down."
+The source also states that Tachanun is said with one's head down by some in Jerusalem; in the presence of a Torah scroll outside an ark; and at home if one "knows at exactly what time the congregation recites Tachanun in the synagogue".
+In a different article, Rabbi Moshe Feinstein is cited as ruling that "because Jerusalem is such a holy city", it is as if one is always in the presence of a Torah scroll.
+He also makes a case for "in the same room" and advises, "If not, then you say it sitting without putting your head down."

-The longer version recited on Mondays and Thursdays is traced by classical sources (see e.g., S. Baer, Siddur Avodath Yisrael) to three sages who had escaped the destruction of the Jewish community in the Holy Land by the Romans.
+The longer version of Tachanun recited on Mondays and Thursdays is sourced by classical sources (e.g., S. Baer's Siddur Avodath Yisrael) to three sages who had escaped the destruction of the Second Temple.
 While on a ship on the way to Europe, they were caught in a storm, and all three recited a personal prayer, after which the storm subsided.
 These sages went on to establish communities in Europe.
-David Abudirham states that the words "rachum ve-chanun" ("merciful and gracious") mark the beginning of the next segment.
+David Abudirham writes that the words "rachum ve-chanun" ("merciful and gracious") mark the beginning of the next segment.